 Rinsing the mouth with lukewarm water can ensure to get rid of any remaining debris.
 Your hygienist may provide you with a rinsing solution that contains fluoride.

 6. Fluoride treatment

 A fluoride treatment completes the dental cleaning session.
-During this step, the dental hygienist would apply the fluoride gel into a mouthpiece that will be allowed to rest on the teeth.
+During this step, the dental hygienist would apply the fluoride gel onto your teeth and would let it rest for a few moments.
 Apart from the fluoride gel, the hygienist would also use a layer of fluoride varnish that would harden on the surface of the enamel when it gets in contact with saliva.